 After I retired, I decided to cross off a bucket list and write a book about how to negotiate a severance package.
-The book is now in its third edition for 2020 and has helped thousands of people quit work early with money in their pocket.
-The book currently generates about $50,000 a year in passive income, none of which would have been possible if I didn’t go through my own severance negotiation.
+The book is now in its latest edition for 2021.
+It has helped thousands of people quit work early with money in their pocket.
+The book currently generates about $40,000 – $50,000 a year in passive income.
+None of which would have been possible if I didn’t go through my own severance negotiation.

 With 12-14 hours more of my day free, I spend 2-3 hours a day writing on Financial Samurai.
 As a result, Financial Samurai now generates enough online income where I can treat my family guilt-free to Filet O’ Fishes at McDonald’s.
 In the past, I couldn’t get past the dollar menu because spending 4.5X more on a sandwich felt ridiculous.

 We fully expected our net worth to stay flat or even decline after we both left our jobs.
 But instead, one of the biggest surprising benefits of early retirement is ironically more wealth.
 Our net worth has grown along with the markets thanks to a good economy and being able to do what we enjoy.

 Over the weekend, I went to a Hastings School of Law community fair where their law students and law professors helped address any legal questions residents had for free.
 After waiting in line for two hours, a professor basically told me I should be OK.

 That weekend, I swore to myself that if I ended up receiving 100% of my severance package, I would never return to Corporate America.
 Yet, once my son arrive in 2017, I started itching to get back to work.
 It’s almost like evolution forces parents to amass more wealth once kids come in order to ensure the survival of our species.

 You would think that once you’ve tasted the sweet nectar of financial freedom, you’d never want to return to work again.
 But things change because financial targets are always moving.
 I’ve got a family to take care of now.